buddley/Lidar-Auto-Focus-BMMCC-Edition/Readme.md

 The problem gets even worse, when gyro gimbals become popular.
 I bought Ronin-S, and it's almost impossible to keep the sharp focus while having dynamic camera moves.

 There's some range-finders in the market, and the most famous one would be "Cine-tape."
-Not only the one, but most rangefinders use ultra-sound technology to measure the distance.
-It's quite accurate and no harm to human eye.
-I knew lots of drones use Lidar sensor to keep the minimal altitude.
+Not only the one, but most rangefinders use ultra-sound technology to measure the distance - it's quite accurate and no harm to human eye.
+However, I knew lots of drones use Lidar sensor to keep the minimal altitude.
 Nowadays most car manufacturers have radar/lidar option.
 Redrock Micro uses Lidar for its rangefinder/autofocus.
 Then, I thought, why not?

 BMMCC anyway needed external controller to ease camera settings.
-All I need was to find an affordable Lidar sensor.
+All I need was to find an affordable Lidar sensor to add on.
 Benewake makes a cheap but decent enough Lidar for under $100.
 It measures up to 12meters.
 Accuracy up to 1cm.
 Thinking most of my shooting is under 5-6 meters, this sensor works well.
 Especially when using gimbal, I use wide lenses.
 If more than 12m, focusing is not that difficult.

+Eye health problem-wise, I found that the lidar I use is quite low power.
+Plus, it adjusts power depends on the return signal strength and distance.
+However, it is still a good practice that not point the lidar signal to human's eye.
 ## Proof of Concept
-I tested with TF-MINI Lidar and Arduino Pro 328 16MHz.
+I tested the concept with TF-MINI Lidar and Arduino Pro 328 16MHz.
 Software serial skips about half of received data but it's not a problem.
 A servo was hooked up and voila! the servo moves as distance changes.

 You may find the test code in \test\lidar.
 ## Coding